SZU-MIN-Wu/dsp/lessons/statistics/8-3-scoring.md

 ---

->> When the iteration increase the RMSE and mean error decrease, which indicated the estimation is biased.
+>> The mean error is small and decreases with iterations, so this estimator appears to be unbiased.

 ```
 def SimulateGame(lam=5, iters=100000):